-Architecting, designing and building a robust and reliable analytics platform that satisfy business and operational needs, consist of several steps that should be carefully planned and analyzed before bringing them into use.
-The following section describes a high-level overview of processes and storage systems that should be considered in on-premise or cloud environments when evaluating different analytics technologies and solutions.
+Architecting, designing and building a robust and reliable analytics platform is an intricate process.
+Building a big data platform requires careful analysis and planing.
+Big data is part of the bigger data management architecture.
+It needs to satisfy not only business but also operational needs.
+The following section describes a high-level overview of processes and storage systems.
+They should be considered in on-premise or cloud environments when evaluating different analytics technologies and solutions.

 Data sources and ingestion strategies present the core foundation of an analytic platform.
-Some data may change infrequently while others may need to be processed at higher rates, some is structured while other comes in a less structured forms.
+Some data may changes infrequently while others may need processing at higher rates.
+There is data which is structured while other comes in a less structured forms.
 Platform ingestion layer should consider and enable most of the above cases and additionally take care of fault-tolerance, data availability and the ability of horizontal scaling.

 Unified stream and batch processing

 Fewer and unified processing environments can result in greater developer productivity and less operational complexity.
 In the last few years we could see a number of new processing framework which is suitable for different use cases.
 When choosing the appropriate framework, we have to often make trade-off decisions.
 Its between performance and streaming model, delivery semantics, state management and latency requirements.
 Another important factor to consider is framework maturity and its application ecosystems that enables integration with other operational systems.